csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

 - BART/T5-like (also called *sequence-to-sequence* Transformer models)
 - [Handling multiple sequences - Hugging Face Course](https://huggingface.co/course/chapter2/5?fw=pt)
   - pad sequences to have the same length (need to modify attention masks to ignore the padded values)

+###  pre-transformer nlp models

+- rnns
+  - when training rnn, accumulate gradients over sequence and then update all at once
+  - **stacked rnns** have outputs of rnns feed into another rnn
+  - bidirectional rnn - one rnn left to right and another right to left (can concatenate, add, etc.)
+- standard seq2seq
+  - encoder reads input and outputs context vector (the hidden state)
+  - decoder (rnn) takes this context vector and generates a sequence